MadMax2202/Optimization_and_Operational_Research/README.md

-This Repository is for my Operations and Operational Research class
+//This Repository is for my Operations and Operational Research class